botsmart/leo/README.md

 # leo
-Our design pattern system helps us work together to build a great code for all of usage
+Our design pattern system helps us work together to build a great code for all of usage.